-Labels warning that a product contains compounds that may cause cancer, birth defects, or reproductive harm are now required on many household items sold in California.
-But people all over the country see them because many companies put the labels on all items that contain these compounds, even if they’re to be sold in other states.
+Labels warning that a product contains chemicals that may cause cancer, birth defects, or reproductive harm are now required on many household items sold in California.
+But people all over the country might see them because many companies put the labels on all items that contain these chemicals, even if they’re going to be sold in other states.
 The warning labels can be found on many kinds of products, such as electrical wires, jewelry, padlocks, dishes, flashlights, and pesticides, to name just a few.

-California’s Proposition 65, also called the Safe Drinking Water and Toxic Enforcement Act, was enacted in 1986.
-It is intended to help Californians make informed decisions about protecting themselves from chemicals known to cause cancer, birth defects, or other reproductive harm.
+California’s Proposition 65, also called the Safe Drinking Water and Toxic Enforcement Act, first became law in the state in 1986.
+It is intended to help Californians make informed decisions about protecting themselves from chemicals that could cause cancer, birth defects, or other reproductive harm.

 As part of the law, the state is required to publish a list of chemicals that are “known to the State of California to cause cancer or reproductive toxicity.”
-The list is updated at least once a year and now contains about 800 different chemicals.
+The list is updated at least once a year and now contains more than 900 different chemicals.
 The complete list can be found on the California Office of Environmental Health Hazard Assessment (OEHHA) website at https://oehha.ca.gov/chemicals

 The law defines “no significant risk” as a level of exposure that would cause no more than 1 extra case of cancer in 100,000 people over a 70-year lifetime.
-So a compound can be unlabeled if a person exposed to the substance at the expected level for 70 years is estimated to have a 1 in 100,000 chance or less of getting cancer due to that exposure.
+So a compound doesn’t have to be labeled if a person exposed to the substance at the expected level for 70 years is estimated to have less than a 1 in 100,000 chance of getting cancer due to that exposure.
 The law also has similar strict cutoff levels for birth defects and reproductive harm.

-If you find a warning label on a product and want more information, you will need to:
+If you find a warning label on a product and want more information:

-Once you learn exactly what the substance is, you can usually find more information about it from other sources as well.
-The OEHHA has fact sheets on many common chemicals on its website at https://www.p65warnings.ca.gov/fact-sheets.
-Sometimes you can find specific information on the OEHHA website, such as news about jewelry that contains lead or cadmium, or about kids and hand-to-mouth transfer.
+Once you know which chemical(s) the product contains, you can usually find more information about it from other sources.
+For example, the OEHHA has fact sheets on many common chemicals on its website at https://www.p65warnings.ca.gov/fact-sheets.
+Sometimes you can find information on specific products on the OEHHA website as well.

 Products that are sold outside of California are not required to have the warning label even if they contain substances that might cause cancer.
 Some companies that sell products all over the US only label those sent to California, even though all their products contain the same compounds.